This document is relevant for: Inf1

 sudo apt-get install aws-neuronx-runtime-lib

-sudo yum install aws-neuronx-collectives
+sudo dnf install aws-neuronx-collectives

 Ubuntu: